Documentation

 Non-Spring Boot Starters

 Applications created using Vaadin Start are based on Spring Boot.
-You can find Vaadin Flow starters for other technology stacks, such as JakartaEE, or plain servlet on GitHub.
+You can find Vaadin Flow starters, if you’d prefer, for other technology stacks:

 Next Steps

-Once you’ve downloaded a starter project and have extracted it in a local folder, you can import it to your favorite integrated development environment (IDE) and start developing it.
+Once you’ve downloaded a starter project and have extracted it in a local folder, you can then import it into your favorite integrated development environment (IDE) to develop it further.

 New project flowchart